The Model Says Walk: How Surface Heuristics Override Implicit Constraints in LLM Reasoning: Abstract

 \section{Abstract}

 Large language models systematically fail when a salient surface cue conflicts with an unstated feasibility constraint.
-We study this through a \emph{diagnose--measure--bridge--treat} framework.
+Our primary contribution is a scalable benchmark; we pair it with a falsifiable \emph{behavioral} characterization of the failure, following a \emph{diagnose--measure--bridge--treat} arc.
 Causal-behavioral analysis of the ``car wash problem'' across six models reveals approximately context-independent sigmoid heuristics: the distance cue exerts 8.7--38$\times$ more influence than the goal, and token-level attribution shows patterns more consistent with keyword associations than compositional inference.
 The Heuristic Override Benchmark (HOB)---500 instances spanning 4 heuristic $\times$ 5 constraint families with minimal pairs and explicitness gradients---demonstrates generality across 14 models: under strict evaluation (10/10 correct), no model exceeds 75\%, and presence constraints are hardest (44\%).
-A minimal hint (e.g., emphasising the key object) recovers $+$15\,pp on average, suggesting the failure is in constraint \emph{inference} rather than missing knowledge; 12/14 models perform worse when the constraint is removed (up to $-$39\,pp), revealing conservative bias.
-Parametric probes confirm the sigmoid pattern generalises to cost, efficiency, and semantic-similarity heuristics; goal-decomposition prompting recovers $+$6--9\,pp by forcing models to enumerate preconditions before answering.
-Together, these results characterise heuristic override as a systematic reasoning vulnerability and provide a benchmark for measuring progress toward resolving it.
+A minimal hint recovers $+$15\,pp on average, suggesting the failure is in constraint \emph{inference} rather than missing knowledge; 12/14 models perform worse when the constraint is removed (up to $-$39\,pp), revealing conservative bias.
+A controlled thinking-mode ablation on Gemini~3.1~Pro (baseline 74.6\% with thinking on $\to$ 58.4\% with thinking off; recovered to 71.2\% with explicit goal decomposition) shows that internal deliberation \emph{is} doing real work and that explicit prompting substitutes for it.
+Reasoning models do not categorically outperform non-reasoning peers: controlling for capability rank, the residual reasoning-mode effect is +1.8\,pp (n.s.).
+Parametric probes confirm the sigmoid pattern generalises to cost, efficiency, and semantic-similarity heuristics; goal-decomposition prompting yields $+$5.0\,pp on average vs $+$3.1\,pp for generic chain-of-thought, isolating constraint enumeration as the active ingredient.
+Together, these results characterise heuristic override as a systematic reasoning vulnerability with a quantified locus (inference order, not knowledge) and a tested intervention.